aws-solutions/media-insights-on-aws/ML-VIDEO-WORKSHOP.md

   9. Attach the lambda layer to the frame processing operator.
 Search for '*frameExtractor*' lambda function and add additional layer.

-  10. Upload any video .mp4 file (upto 10 minutes in length) through the MIE console and observe the pose inference results in a new tab named 'Pose'
+  10. Upload any video .mp4 file (upto 10 minutes in length) through the MIE console.
+Choose 'Configure workflow' to turn off other AI services if not required.
+Observe the pose inference results in a new tab named 'Pose' .

+  11. Lastly, remember to be frugal and delete your cloud formation stack OR delete the sagemaker endpoint instance (you can recreate it from the stored model and endpoint configuration once again )